xopto/mcdataset/README.md

 *Illustration of the Cartesian detector that is used to collect the reflectance and transmittance.*

 ![Deposition](/docs/source/static/deposition-projection.gif)<br>
-*Deposition mean along the y axis for the above configuration of a 2-layer skin with an embedded blood vessel*
+*Energy deposition mean along the y axis for the above configuration of a 2-layer skin with an embedded blood vessel*

 ### Dataset files